stleerh/blog2/announcing.md

 dropdown is Query options.
 In it, you can decide what flows are shown.
 By default, it is **Destination** which means it is the ingress traffic to the node as opposed to **Source** which is the egress traffic.
-You typically don't want **Both** since it will end up reporting the same flow twice, but that may be necessary if you need to know exactly where the traffic flowed into and out of the interfaces.
+You typically don't want **Both** since it will end up reporting the same flow twice, but that might be necessary if you need to know exactly where the traffic flowed into and out of the interfaces.
 There is also a choice for how you want to match filters (more on that later) and the maximum number of flows to retrieve.

 Next is Quick filters.
 The default excludes infrastructure traffic so if you have a new cluster with no applications running, there will be no data.